ircmaxell/blog.ircmaxell.com/source/_posts/compilers-ffi.md

 | libgccjit | 0.036949872970581 |         0.34037208557129 |
 |      llvm | 0.000712156295776 |         0.26515483856201 |

-So with that contrived example we can see a 10x performance boost over native PHP-7.4.
+So with that contrived example we can see a 10x performance boost over native PHP 7.4.

 You can see this example, as well as the compiled code via [the examples folder of php-compiler-toolkit](https://github.com/ircmaxell/php-compiler-toolkit/tree/master/examples/03-iterated-function-calls)